baubrun/Comedy-Scheduler/README.md

-This project is an event scheduler for a comedy portal that has 3 comedy clubs.
+This Node/React project is a portal for a company that owns 3 comedy clubs.

+Users can purchase tickets without logging in.
+Users can register to become hosts and add events.

 Enter "npm run dev" to start the project.